Alvax10/Lost_pets_react/README.md

 For this `web app` i used the `React` framework and used the backend of my past project: `"Lost_pets-webapp"`.

-It was made with the same purpose of my past project, but this time in `React`
+It was made with the same purpose of my past project, but this time in `React`.